This article was first published on 21 July 2020 and updated with more information.

 As mentioned earlier, one of the main advantages of using Interactive Brokers is its industry-low trading commissions, which is 0.08% of the transaction cost for Singapore stocks, and can even be free if we invest in US-listed ETFs and US$0.005 for US-listed stocks.

 If we are trading the Singapore market, this gives us a runway of about 23 trades each month.
 On the US markets, this is close to triple that.
-For many retail investors, it may be sufficient and more worthwhile to utilise this method to invest.
+For many retail investors, this should be more than sufficient.

 Using Your Interactive Brokers Account

-While waiting for our Interactive Brokers account application to complete, we can explore some features offered by Interactive Brokers on its Traders’ Academy, including its IBKR Trading Tools, Investment Products, Investment Analysis, and other.
-In total, there are 49 courses we can explore.
+While waiting for our Interactive Brokers account application to complete, we can also explore some features offered by Interactive Brokers “Education” suite.